Ouibache Music Festival

 "American Roots Music" encompasses numerous music genres steeped in the folk tradition.
 Many songs have been sung within the same family or folk group for generations, and sometimes trace back to such origins as Great Britain, Europe, or Africa.
 Musician Mike Seeger once famously commented that the definition of American folk music is "...all the music that fits between the cracks."

 Roots music is a broad category of music including Bluegrass, Gospel, Old Time, Celtic, Jug Band, Blues, Appalachian Folk, Cajun, and Native American.
 The music is considered American either because it is native to the United States or because it developed there, out of foreign origins, to such a degree that it struck scholars as something distinctly new.
 It is considered "roots music" because it served as the basis of music later developed in the United States including Rock and Roll, Rhythm and Blues and Jazz.

 We believe that passing the music on to the next generation is a top priority.
-As a pending 501-c 3 non-profit organization, our goal is to give back a portion of the proceeds from the festival to support recording projects, music education initiatives in schools, artists in residence and instrument procurement programs for under privileged students.
-We will support local music organizations by helping them promote and present all forms of traditional music.
-The festival will be the vehicle to make this happen.
-It starts here!
+As a 501 (c) 3 non-profit organization, portions of our proceeds will go directly back into our music community.
+Our goal is to fill the void left behind from budget cuts through financial support.
+Recording projects, music education initiatives in schools, artists in residence and instrument procurement programs for under privileged students are just a part of what we do.
+We support local music organizations by helping them promote and present all forms of traditional music.
+The festival is the vehicle that makes it happen.
+IT STARTS HERE!